aptech/docs/docs/CR-QProgmtInCreate.rst

 Purpose
 ----------------
-Creates an instance of a structure of type QProgmtInCreate with the maxit member set to a default value.
+Creates an instance of a structure of type :class:`QProgmtInCreate` with the *maxit* member set to a default value.

 Format
 ----------------